 My major field is comparative politics with an emphasis on mass politics, including elections and voting, the development of partisan attachment, public opinion formation, and political protest, as well as how social media usage affects all of these types of political behavior.
 My primary regional specialization is in Eastern Europe and the former Soviet Union.
 I am now also spending a lot of time working on the studying the relationship between social media and political participation.

-I am in the last stages of completing a new book manuscript, co-authored with Grigore
+I am in the last stages of completing a new book manuscript (currently under review), co-authored with Grigore

 Pop-Eleches, on the effect of the legacies of communism on attitudes towards political and economic issues among post-communist citizens.
-Tentatively titled Communism’s Shadow, drafts of Chapters 1, 2, and 4 are now available here.
-You can also download a more concise conference paper version of these three chapters.
+Tentatively titled Communism’s Shadow, a complete draft of the manuscript is available upon request.
+You can also download a conference paper version of the manuscript that introduces the main arguments, methods, and provides results from one of the five empirical chapters.